adobe/PDFServices.NET.SDK.Samples/README.md

-# Samples for the PDF Tools .NET SDK
+# Samples for the PDF Services .NET SDK

-This sample solution helps you get started with the PDF Tools .NET SDK.
+This sample solution helps you get started with the PDF Services .NET SDK.

-The sample projects illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the PDF Tools .NET SDK. **Please note that the PDF Tools .NET SDK supports only server side use cases**.
+The sample projects illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the PDF Services .NET SDK. **Please note that the PDF Services .NET SDK supports only server side use cases**.

 ## Prerequisites
 The sample solution has the following requirements: